 The three principal goals of therapy in all patients with atrial fibrillation (AF) are the reduction of the risk of stroke, the prevention of tachycardia mediated cardiomyopathy, and the alleviation of symptoms.
 To accomplish the first goal, most patients with AF will require oral anticoagulant.
-(See "Antithrombotic therapy to prevent embolization in atrial fibrillation".)
+(See "Atrial fibrillation: Anticoagulant therapy to prevent embolization".)

 With regard to control of symptoms, a decision needs to be made regarding treatment with either a rhythm control or rate control strategy in most patients.
 Randomized trials such as AFFIRM and RACE have shown no significant difference in major outcomes (mortality and stroke) with rate control in minimally symptomatic or asymptomatic individuals with other stroke risk factors who are candidates for either approach.
 This finding may have been due, in part, to inadequate anticoagulation among patients whose rhythm was thought to be controlled with antiarrhythmic agents, but may in fact been having recurrences of asymptomatic AF.
 In addition, the findings of AFFIRM and RACE may reflect the limited efficacy of our current methods for restoring and maintaining sinus rhythm with antiarrhythmic agents, rather than equivalence between AF and sinus rhythm.
 (See "Rhythm control versus rate control in atrial fibrillation".)